nicklasb/Controller/README.md

-    NOTE: Project is in progress, the code is not here yet. :-)

 # Controller

 This is a central unit for managing and collecting data from sensors using:
-* BLE for common, always-on situations
 * Wake on GPIO, then BLE for low-power situations and alarms.
+* LGVL-driven touch TFT for interaction -- Added
+* Competent multi-core usage for maximal performance and stability -- Added
+* BLE for common, always-on situations -- WIP
+* GSM SMS reporting and control -- TBA
+* GPS for positioning -- TBA
+* Wake on GPIO, then BLE for low-power situations and alarms. -- TBA
 *Like intrusion (theft, camera), danger (fire, leaks)*
-* GSM SMS reporting and control
-* GPS for positioning
-* LGVL-driven touch TFT for interaction
-* Competent multi-core usage for maximal performance and stability
-* The ESP32 WROVER-E MCU

 The first evolution is hard-coded to a specific setup, the next will attempt to be more dynamic.